dhisana-ai/gtm-ai-tools/README.md

 Open <http://localhost:8080> in your browser to access the app which provides a simple interface for describing and running workflows as well as editing your environment variables.

+The homepage now offers two options:

+1. **Run a Utility** – select any script from the `utils/` directory and provide its command‑line parameters.
+If a script requires a CSV input you can upload the file directly in the form.
+When a utility produces a CSV output a download link will be displayed.
+Plain text output is shown in the page.
+2. **Build My Own Workflow** – describe a workflow in free text.
+The current implementation simply previews the text or flashes that the workflow would run; additional functionality can be added later.